 HIKE THE MIST TRAIL

-The Mist Trail is a spring classic, at 7 miles (11km) roundtrip (11km) and 1900 feet (600m) of elevation gain, this trail takes you up past the thundering Vernal and Nevada Falls.
-Both of these waterfalls are raging in the spring months dude to snowmelt, making it my favorite season for this hike.
-Pack a rain jacket if you don’t want to get wet, because the spray from these falls can be intense!
+The Mist Trail is a spring classic!
+At 7 miles (11km) roundtrip (11km) and 1900 feet (600m) of elevation gain, this trail takes you up past the thundering Vernal and Nevada Falls.
+Both of these waterfalls are raging in the spring months due to snowmelt, making it my favorite season for this hike.
+Pack a rain jacket if you don’t want to get wet because the spray from these falls can be intense!

 HIKE TO TAFT POINT AND SENTINEL DOME

 Another of my favorite spring hikes is out to Taft Point and then onto Sentinel Dome (5.1 miles/8km and 1,100 feet/350m of elevation change).
-The road to glacier point, which is how you will access the Sentinel Dome trailhead, can open anywhere between March and June depending on snow conditions, so check road conditions before attempting this one.
+The road to Glacier Point, which is how you will access the Sentinel Dome trailhead, can open anywhere between March and June depending on snow conditions, so check road conditions before attempting this one.
+The road itself provides incredible views of the valley and overlooks Half Dome, another iconic Yosemite hike.
+I have more tips on hiking Half Dome, which is on many Yosemite bucket lists, in my Yosemite guide.

 MUST SEE Spots IN YOSEMITE VALLEY